 Pair this perfect crust with my absolute favorite classic margherita pizza recipe, made with fresh basil and fresh sliced mozzarella.
 Trust me, simpler is always better when it comes to pizza.

-There you have it, one more excuse to crack a beer, enjoy the nice weather, and fire up the grill.Print
+One more excuse to crack a beer, enjoy the nice weather, and fire up the grill.Print

 Perfect, crispy grilled pizza that will rival anything you’ve ever had at your favorite pizza spot.